qaintumai/quantum/quantum_neural_networks/README.md

 - faster convergence.

 ### Words of Caution
 Due to the decorator in Pennylane for quantum circuits, the number of wires need to be defined for data_encoding and qnn_layer, but cannot be passed as arguments.
-So we are going through an annoying process of manually defining them.
+So we are going through an annoying process of manually defining them inside those functions in src/models/qnn_layer.
+Also inside src/models/qnn_model.py, the device need to be defined according to the number of wires and the number of bases which are manually defined for now.
+Future topic of your contribution.

 ## Getting Started